Citigroup’s profit gets boost from trading

 However, adjusted revenue fell 9 per cent to $17.01-billion due to divestitures and missed the average estimate of $17.30-billion.

-Wall Street trading desks benefited in the quarter from higher volume and volatility in stocks, bonds and currencies in the wake of Donald Trump’s surprise victory on Nov.
-8.
+In the wake of the U.S. presidential election, Wall Street trading desks benefited from higher volume and volatility in stocks, bonds and currencies.

-Goldman Sachs Group Inc reported a jump of about 78 per cent in revenue from trading fixed-income securities, currencies and commodities earlier on Wednesday.
+Goldman Sachs Group Inc <GS.N> reported a jump of about 78 per cent in revenue from trading fixed-income securities, currencies and commodities earlier on Wednesday.

-JPMorgan Chase & Co, the No. 1 U.S. bank by assets, and Morgan Stanley also reported sharp increases in fourth-quarter fixed-income trading revenue.
+JPMorgan Chase & Co <JPM.N>, the No. 1 U.S. bank by assets, and Morgan Stanley also reported sharp increases in fourth-quarter fixed-income trading revenue.

 Adjusted revenue from Citicorp, Citigroup’s ongoing businesses, rose 6 per cent to $16.36-billion.
 Citicorp’s expenses fell 2 per cent to $9.46-billion.

 Shares of U.S. banks have staged a dramatic rally following Trump’s victory as investors expect banks to reap huge benefits from lighter regulation under his presidency.
+Still, bank shares fell on Tuesday as concerns about protectionist trade policies planned by U.S. President-elect Trump weighed on the wider market.

 The Federal Reserve, which raised interest rates by 0.25 percentage points in December, is expected to raise them again three times this year.
-That will also help banks.
+That should help banks.

 Citigroup said adjusted return on tangible common equity, a key measure of profitability, was unchanged at 7.1 per cent.